Honeyz: 2018–present: TV appearances

-In 2018, Cherry auditioned for the twelfth series of Britain's Got Talent with her husband, Danny; their audition was shown on spin-off show Britain's Got More Talent.
+In 2018, Cherry auditioned for the twelfth series of Britain's Got Talent with her husband Danny: their audition was shown on spin-off show Britain's Got More Talent.
 Judge Alesha Dixon, who was a member of fellow girl group Mis-Teeq, recognised her.
-When asked by Simon Cowell to tell the judges about themselves, Cherry said "I used to be in a girl group called the Honeyz", implying that the group had disbanded.
+Asked by Simon Cowell to tell the judges about themselves, Cherry said: "I used to be in a girl group called the Honeyz", implying that the group had disbanded.
 However, in summer 2018, Cherry and Goodman resumed performing at UK gigs as Honeyz.

 In January 2022, the duo appeared on series 7 of E4's Celebrity Coach Trip, joining fellow celebrity travellers in Portugal like Matt Richardson, Honey G, Paul Danan, Ginny Lemon and Birds of a Feather stars Linda Robson and Lesley Joseph.
 The duo were the first couple to be voted off the coach, receiving the red card and leaving in episode 5 after spending the day in Porto and Figueira da Foz.

 On 3 September 2022, the duo appeared as a team on BBC's quiz show Pointless Celebrities, competing against other teams composed of fellow celebrity musicians.

 On 17 August 2023, former member Abdi announced that she had rejoined the group ahead of the group's 25th anniversary via her personal Instagram account.
 On 24 August 2023, when asked during an Instagram live stream about why former member Belkhiati did not rejoin the group for the 25th anniversary, Cherry explained that she had unsuccessfully asked Belkhiati to rejoin the group many times, but said that the door would always be open for her to rejoin.

 In October 2024, the group began performing gigs as a trio consisting of Abdi, Cherry, and Cherry's sister, Candace.
-Abdi stated that Goodman had chosen to quit the group due to personal reasons, though said the door would also be open for her to rejoin.
+Abdi stated that Goodman had chosen to quit the group due to personal reasons, though said that the door would also be open for her to rejoin.

+On 30 July 2026, Cherry announced that the group's new single "Butterflies", their first song to contain vocals from Candace, would be released on 3 August.